Creating Your Vision and Finding Your Meaning

 “In the movies you see an entrepreneur come up with an idea, then there’s a fast-forward photomontage of all the work that goes in the middle, and then they come out with a successful, thriving business.
 What most people don’t realise is that in reality, that fast-forward photomontage is where all the actual work happens.
 And that’s where you as an entrepreneur spend almost all your time.”

 The successful entrepreneurs you see in the world are not successful because they’re naturally gifted.
-They are successful because they worked for weeks, months, years on end to fulfil their vision.
-They sacrificed their time, energy, and very often their finances just to keep their startup alive.
+They are successful because they worked for weeks, months, years on end to fulfil their vision."

 If this makes you worried, good.
 Feeling some fear and taking action anyway is the definition of bravery, which you’re going to need.
 Throughout this course you’re going to be expanding what you’re capable of.
 Uprise Academy is designed to support you through positive changes, and that’s what you’re going to be experiencing.
 By the end of this course, you should have a greater appreciation of your capabilities and your ability to work hard.